Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Experimental Setup

 To synthesize distorted speech, we consider the four most frequent types of audio degradation present in found data: noise, reverberation, band limiting and magnitude clipping.
 We use the DNS noise dataset\cite{dnsnoise} and the RIRs\cite{rirnoise} dataset to simulate background noise and reverberation respectively, adopting their default train/test split.
 Band limiting and magnitude clipping are simulated with the Scipy signal processing toolkit\footnote{\url{https://docs.scipy.org/doc/scipy/reference/signal.html}}.
 The four types of degradation are applied following a specific order: reverberation, noise, clipping and band limiting.
 Parameters such as SNR or frequency are randomly set to be within a reasonable range.
 Details of simulated degradation are released in the project repository.

-For fair comparison with Demucs and VoiceFixer, we also train a diffusion-based enhancement model on the high-quality English dataset VCTK\cite{VCTK}, to rule out the impact of language mismatch.
+For fair comparison with Demucs and VoiceFixer, which are trained on English datasets, we also train a diffusion-based enhancement model on the high-quality English dataset VCTK\cite{VCTK}, to rule out the impact of language mismatch.
 Data from speaker p232 and p257 are held out from training, as they appear in a standard denoising testset.
 Text conditioning is not included here as the language of found data is Cantonese.
 This model is referred to as DMSEbase(VCTK).

 Throughout the experiments Mel-spectrograms are computed on audio signals resampled to 22.05 kHz with a window length of 1024 and a hop size of 256.
 The number of mel filterbanks is set to 128 as mentioned earlier.